dgrisham/bbmp/README.md

 -   `k`: Move the cursor up
 -   `J`: Shift the selected song up in the queue
 -   `K`: Shift the selected song down in the queue
--   `C-d`: Move the cursor half a page down
+-   `Ctrl-d`: Move the cursor half a page down
--   `C-u`: Move the cursor half a page up
+-   `Ctrl-u`: Move the cursor half a page up
 -   `g`: Move the cursor to the top of the page
 -   `G`: Move the cursor to the bottom of the page
 -   `x`: Delete the selected song from the queue